tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

 Today's lesson shows students how to use machine learning models in their algorithmic trading framework.

+### Class Objectives

+By the end of class, students will be able to:

+* Generate trading signals that can be used to train a machine learning model.

+* Setup the training and testing time series data for a machine learning model.

+* Train a random forest model that can predict returns.

+* Save and load pre-trained machine learning models that can be used for algorithmic trading.

+* Backtest a machine learning algorithmic trading model to characterize performance.

 ### Instructor Notes

 * Students may be at or near their learning capacity by this point in the course, but encourage them to use today's material as a guide for incorporating machine learning models into an algorithmic trading strategy.
 These ideas can potentially be used in their projects.

 * Have your TAs keep track with the [Time Tracker](TimeTracker.xlsx)

 ---